-GDABVI Children and Youth Programming is designed to help young people who are blind or visually impaired develop the needed social, emotional, cognitive and physical skills to stay in school and succeed.
-Activities are chosen and developed using best practices and national standards, offering young participants positive developmental experiences outside the school setting intended to bridge the learning gap that exists between children with blindness or low vision and their sighted peers.
-Children and youth are given the opportunity to explore the community as a means of developing independence and social skills, as well as promoting an active, healthy lifestyle.
+GDABVI children and youth programming is designed to help young people who are blind or visually impaired develop the needed social, emotional, cognitive and physical skills to stay in school and succeed.
+Activities are chosen and developed using best practices and national standards, offering young participants positive developmental experiences outside the school setting.
+These extracurricular activities help bridge the learning gap that exists between children with blindness or low vision and their sighted peers.
+Elementary and middle school youth are given the opportunity to explore the community as a means of developing independence and social skills, as well as promoting an active, healthy lifestyle.

 Summer Enrichment Camp

-The Agency Summer Enrichment Camp gives children who are blind or visually impaired the opportunity to develop important life skills in a fun, nurturing environment.
-Kids between the ages of six and 15 participate in recreational activities throughout metro Detroit that are designed to cultivate better orientation and mobility skills, social interaction and independence.
+Our Summer Enrichment Camp gives children who are blind or visually impaired the opportunity to develop important life skills in a fun, nurturing environment.
+Kids between the ages of 5 and 15 participate in recreational activities throughout metro Detroit that are designed to cultivate better orientation and mobility skills, social interaction and independence.

-Agency professionals supervise children in activities such as judo and rock climbing, as well as accompanying boys and girls as they learn how to utilize public transportation.
+Professional vision rehab teachers supervise children in activities such as judo, horseback riding and kayaking, as well as accompanying boys and girls as they learn how to utilize public transportation.

-The Summer Enrichment Camp, which runs from mid-July to mid-August, provides children and youth with severe vision loss the opportunity to explore the community while also exploring their own potential.
+Learn more about the Summer Enrichment Program (which runs from mid-July to mid-August) where youth with severe vision loss have the opportunity to explore the community while also exploring their own potential.

 Other Programming for Children and Youth